 6716 N. Atwahl Drive Glendale, WI 53209

-June 14.
+June 17.
 2019

-PETITION FOR IMPEACHMENT
+PETITION FOR IMPEACHMENT OF JUSTICE PETER J. DAVIS

 VIA E-MAIL

 Bishop Joel H. Lyles, General Secretary of General Assembly Church of God in Christ

 VIA E-MAIL

 Justice Peter Davis Secretary, Judiciary Board

 Pursuant to the procedures filing and handling charges set forth in Article VIII of the Constitution of the Church of God in Christ, please accept for filing the following attached/enclosed documents:

 - Statement of Purpose

-- Petition for Impeachment
+- Petition for Impeachment of Peter J. Davis

 - Attached Exhibits

 This written petition specifically sets forth the charges and things complained of, with the appropriate copies filed by E-mail with the Secretary of the Judiciary Board.

 The electronic signature below constitutes, a certificate that to the best of my knowledge, information and belief, there is good ground to support the charge and that the charge is not made for improper purpose, or to harass.

 Very truly yours,

 /Jonathan Saffold, Jr./

 JUSTICE JONATHAN SAFFOLD, JR.